Upper Deer Creek

 Location

-Main stem Gallatin River, South Fork of Upper Deer Creek Trailhead
+Custer-Gallatin National Forest, South of the Upper Deer Creek Trailhead (Green Bridge)

 Before and After